Show All Answers

 You do not need an inspection for re-connecting a sink after just simply replacing your counter tops.

 If you are going to install an above ground pool you will need to complete a building permit and if you are going to need to have electrical work done for the pool you will also need to list an Electrical Contractor.
-You can get a building permit application here and you can check the list of electrical contractors registered with the City of Columbia here.
+Click here for electrical contractors registered with the City of Columbia.
+For the pool permit application click here.

 Fence requirements for pools are as follows: